Culinary Arts Technology - Associate in Applied Science Degree

-Coming 2016 — The new state of the art education center
+The new state of the art education center is now open.

-Construction is underway on the new state-of the art education center, the new facility will be located on the College’s Grand Strand Campus in the Market Common area of Myrtle Beach, the new building will provide bakery/patisserie laboratories, a nutrition lab, production and training kitchens, an outdoor barbeque kitchen, greenhouse, wine cellar, beverage bar, chef’s bar, chef’s table, and an amphitheater.
+The new state-of the art education center, is located on the College’s Grand Strand Campus in the Market Common area of Myrtle Beach, the new building provides bakery/patisserie laboratories, a nutrition lab, production and training kitchens, an outdoor barbeque kitchen, greenhouse, wine cellar, beverage bar, chef’s bar, chef’s table, and an amphitheater.

 The Culinary Arts Technology program is accredited by the American Culinary Federation Educational Foundation Accrediting Commission.

 For more information about HGTC's accreditations, click here.